-- Following our Title VI policy statement included on our vital documents. - Through signs posted on our vehicles and in our customer service and administrative offices.
+- Following our Title VI policy statement is included in our vital documents. - Through signs posted on our vehicles and in our customer service and administrative offices.

 LEP persons will also be included in all community outreach efforts related to service changes.